saibalusulapalem/playgroundtools/README.md

 ```

 `config`:
 Reads or modifies the configuration.
+See the [Using the CLI](#using-the-cli) section for more detail.
 ```shell
 $ playground config [-h] [-k READ] {delete,set}
 ```